What Is Occupational Health?

 Typically, people in the occupational health field should have at least a bachelor’s degree in health sciences, nursing, or a related field.
 Mary Lee Pollard, dean of the School of Nursing at Excelsior College, says, “Occupational health workers play an essential role in establishing a positive workplace culture and improving the health, retention, and productivity of all employees in organizations.”

-Check out the programs at Excelsior College that can help you achieve your goals in health care.
+Check out the programs at Excelsior College that can help you achieve your goals in health care and natural sciences, which are at the heart of the global economy and crucial to addressing many of the world’s complex resource problems and opportunities.